Best Day Trips from Toulouse: Explore Hidden Gems & Medieval Towns

 Albi: Discover the Artistic Charm of the Red City

-Among the top day trips from Toulouse by train, Albi offers a perfect blend of art, history, and riverfront beauty.
+According to diegoenfrance.com, among the best dat trips from Toulouse by train, Albi offers a perfect combination of art, history and beauty by the river.

 Famous for its striking red-brick cathedral and the Toulouse-Lautrec Museum, Albi charms visitors with its colorful streets and laid-back atmosphere.